This is a review of our district protocol for decision-making and communication during calamity days so parents are aware of how to stay informed.

 When there are circumstances that could lead to the cancellation of school, we try to make that decision as early as possible so parents can plan.
 We don’t always have the information necessary to make those decisions as early as we would like, but we try to communicate prior to busses leaving to pick up students at 6:00AM.
 In any case, our goal is to communicate as early as possible.
 Below are ways to stay informed:

-5. Sign up for enews by going to our homepage on the bottom left of the screen.
+- Sign up for enews by clicking on the "eNews" link found under the "About" tab on the menu.
 You should know that enews is used regularly by the district and does not immediately send.
 There is typically a delay based on the volume of subscribers, but it is a nice way to stay up to date on what is happening at each school.
-School closings are also sent through enews.
+School closings are also sent through eNews.

 Please note that the automated phone messaging system can be used for different types of notifications, so always be sure to listen to the message when it arrives.
 We hope to expand our use of that system as we become more familiar with its features.

 Student safety always comes first.
 If we feel it is unsafe for our students to come to school, we will cancel.
 That being said, it is always our goal to find a way to get students here so teaching and learning can take place.